 Public funding is based on data from two sources:

 - Data on USDA Federal research are from the National Science Foundation's (NSF) Survey of Federal Funds for Research and Development that reports research and development obligations and outlays to USDA's agencies.
-To provide the most consistent long-term series, these data are obtained from the National Science Foundation's Integrated Science and Engineering Resources Data System, WebCASPAR.
+To provide the most consistent long-term series, these data are obtained from the National Science Foundation's Integrated Science and Engineering Resources Data System, interactive data tool.

 - State-level data are from USDA's Current Research Information System (CRIS), with one exception.
 Funding to the States from the National Institute for Food and Agriculture (NIFA) is now also from NSF’s Survey of Federal Funds for Research and Development.
 For the years 1970-1992, the non-NIFA State level data come from the "Inventory of Agricultural Research" publications from CRIS.
 CRIS stopped publishing the Inventory after 1997 and moved to a web-based reporting system that can be found on the CRIS home page.
 Data for 1993-97 overlap in the Inventory and the web-based system.
 In these estimates, data from the web-based system are used for 1993-2015.